Rippling/OpenAPIDocs/docs/Getting-Started/a-Introduction.md

 ### The Rippling App Shop

-The Rippling App Shop showcases Rippling’s integrated applications.
-Rippling customers download their third-party applications and identify providers within various service segments, such as Collaboration or Office Management.
-Rippling partners have the opportunity to take advantage of co-marketing opportunities and leverage the App Shop to reach new prospects.
+The Rippling App Shop showcases Rippling partners' integrated applications.
+From the App Shop, Rippling customers download third-party applications and identify providers within various service segments, such as Collaboration or Office Management.
+Rippling partners have the opportunity to leverage the co-marketing co-marketing opportunity reach new prospects.

 The Rippling App Shop is used by a wide span of roles, ranging from HR & IT directors, to founders, to employees.
 The Rippling App Shop is available for viewing on the public web and is accessible by just about anyone.